-Although sometimes overlooked by travellers heading to the north of Thailand, Chiang Rai is certainly not worth crossing off your Thailand itinerary.
+Although sometimes overlooked by travellers heading to Northern Thailand, Chiang Rai is certainly not worth crossing off your Thailand itinerary.

 Located 190km and a 3-hour bus journey from Chiang Mai, it’s a city full of a vibrant culture that is guaranteed to have you wishing you could stay longer.

 Some people visit Chiang Rai as a day trip from Chiang Mai, but we recommend spending at least a few days here to fully soak in all the activities and natural beauty in this part of northern Thailand.